 Our route has been selected for its evocativeness, and for relative ease of walking.

-We focus on the establishment of Saigon as a Vietnamese city in the late 17th century, the haphazard arrival of the French, the Indochine and Vietnamese Modernist architecture, the 1968 Tet Offensive, the collapse of the US-backed South Vietnamese Government in 1975, and the city’s journey through post-war poverty, to its hyperactive contemporary persona – millions of motorbikes, an economic powerhouse, and a magnet for people from across the country seeking opportunity.
-We’ll view buildings and historical sites intimately connected with the city’s dramatic past.
+Saigon Tales of the City explores the establishment of Saigon as a Vietnamese city in the late 17th century, the haphazard arrival of the French, the Indochine and Vietnamese Modernist architecture, the 1968 Tet Offensive, the collapse of the US-backed South Vietnamese Government in 1975, and the city’s journey through post-war poverty, to its hyperactive contemporary persona – millions of motorbikes, an economic powerhouse, and a magnet for people from across the country seeking opportunity.
+It’s an amazing tale of drama, intrigue and fascinating characters.
+We’ll view buildings and historical sites intimately connected with the city’s turbulent past.

 Our tour is both low and high-tech.
 No coaches or loud hailers.
 But we’ll be using our tablet presentations to bring context to what we see.

 Duong, was born in the central province of Nghe An.
 Nghe An is one of Vietnam’s poorest provinces – but it’s also the proud home of Ho Chi Minh.
 Like so many Saigon residents, she moved to the city as a child in the post-war period.
 Duong loves art, design and her country’s incredible history.
 She’s worked with furniture design and production, architecture and in art galleries.
 She co-owns Old Compass Travel and The Old Compass Cafe in Saigon.

 A designer by training, Nhi’s childhood in the coastal province of Binh Thuan, was filled with art and design.
 Her father is a lacquer painter.
 Nhi moved to Saigon to study 10 years ago and decided to stay.
 In addition to leading our tours, Nhi handles graphic design for Rusty Compass and The Old Compass Cafe.